booleandilemma/hn-anonymizer/README.md

 HN Anonymizer is a [userscript](https://en.wikipedia.org/wiki/Userscript) which can be run with tools like Greasemonkey and Tampermonkey right in your browser.

+Find it on [Greasy Fork](https://greasyfork.org/en/scripts/521891-hn-anonymizer), or copy and paste it right from here.

 HN Anonymizer lets you anonymize your:

 * Username